Universal Constants and Energy Integral in Self-Organized Criticality Systems: DATA ANALYSIS AND RESULTS

 The fluences have the physical unit of [energy], and are measured by the time integral of the time profile $f(t)$.
 Thus, the fluences $(E)$ are the time-integrated fluxes,

 for a time interval ($t_1,t_2$) with well-defined start times $t_1$ and end times $t_2$).

-Details of the published power law slopes of size distributions ($\alpha_F$, $\alpha_E$) and references are given in Aschwanden et al.~(2016); Aschwanden (2022, 2025), and Aschwanden and Gogus (2024), and are not repeated here for brevity reasons (but for a full list of utilized data see additional material in the Appendix).
+Details of the published power law slopes of size distributions ($\alpha_F$, $\alpha_E$) and references are given in Aschwanden et al.~(2016); Aschwanden (2022, 2025), and Aschwanden and Gogus (2024), and are not repeated here for brevity reasons.
 Most of the processed information in this study is based on the means $\mu$ and standard deviations $\sigma$ of the 23 astrophysical phenomena, for the SOC parameters $F$ and $E$, as listed in Table 1.